Population-level Task-evoked Functional Connectivity via Fourier Analysis: Population-level Task-evoked Funtional Connectivity (ptFC)

 \section{Population-level Task-evoked Funtional Connectivity (ptFC)}

-We first propose models for neuronal activity and BOLD signals at individual nodes.
+We first propose the models for neural activity and BOLD signals at individual nodes.
 Using these models, we provide the definition of ptFC.
-Lastly, we list advantages of ptFC compared to existing approaches.
-Hereafter, $\Omega$ denotes a study population of interest, i.e., the collection of subjects of interest. $\Omega$ is discrete and finite.
-Let $\mathbb{P}$ define a study-dependent probability on $\Omega$.
-Then $(\Omega, 2^\Omega, \mathbb{P})$ is a probability space, where $2^\Omega$ is the power set of $\Omega$. $\mathbb{E}$ denotes the expectation with respect to $\mathbb{P}$.
-In the HCP experiment described in Section \ref{section: Introduction}, $\Omega$ represents the population of healthy adults.
-FMRI data are collected for each subject $\omega$ in a sample of size $n=308$ drawn from $\Omega$ according to the underlying distribution $\mathbb{P}$.
-We estimate $\mathbb{P}$ by empirical distribution $\frac{1}{n}\sum_{\omega}\delta_\omega$.
+Then, we explain the relationship between our proposed ptFC and the Bayesian hierarchical framework in \cite{bowman2008bayesian}.
+Lastly, we list the advantages of ptFC compared to existing approaches.

+Hereafter, $\Omega$ denotes the collection of subjects of interest. $\Omega$ is discrete and finite.
+Let $\mathbb{P}$ define a study-dependent probability measure on $\Omega$.
+Then, $(\Omega, 2^\Omega, \mathbb{P})$ is a probability space, where $2^\Omega$ is the power set of $\Omega$.
+Any function defined on $\Omega$ within the context of the probability space $(\Omega, 2^\Omega, \mathbb{P})$ is a random variable (see Section 1.5 of \cite{klenke2013probability} for the definition of random variables). $\mathbb{E}$ denotes the expectation with respect to $\mathbb{P}$.
+For example, in the HCP experiment described in Section \ref{section: Human Connectome Project Data and Paper Organization}, $\Omega$ represents the population of all healthy adults.
+FMRI data are collected in a sample of size $n$ drawn from $\Omega$ according to the underlying distribution $\mathbb{P}$.
+For example, the HCP data set described in Section \ref{section: Human Connectome Project Data and Paper Organization} has a sample size of $n=308$.
+We estimate $\mathbb{P}$ by the empirical distribution $\frac{1}{n}\sum_{\omega}\delta_\omega$.
 The expectation and correlation with respect to this empirical distribution are the sample average and sample correlation, respectively.